Context

 -

-Gathered feedback and preferences from the committee
+Gathered feedback and preferences from the subcommittee

 -